Patilswapnil324/Sentimental-Analysis/README.md

 # Sentimental-Analysis
 Sentimental Analysis on IMDB dataset

+Problem Statement
+Correctly classify the positive and negative sentiments for IMDB reviews.

 This is a notebook to analyze the sentiment of a sentence using the IMDb movie review dataset.

 i have performed this analysis & prediction using 3 diffrent models.